Modernisation of Work Health and Safety Laws - Frequently Asked Questions (FAQ)

 Section 5 of the WHS Act provides a definition for the ‘Meaning of a person conducting a business or undertaking’ (PCBU).
 In most circumstances, it will be relatively easy to determine if an entity is a PCBU.

-Safe Work Australia has published an Interpretive Guideline in relation to PCBUs.
-For your information, here is the link to the publication - Interpretive guideline - model Work Health and Safety Act - the meaning of 'person conducting a business or undertaking'.
-In due course, DMIRS will prepare guidance material in relation to PCBUs for Western Australia.
-The guidance material based on the Safe Work Australia publication.
-If you require further information, please consider contacting your professional association nor seek legal advice on the application of the WHS Act.
+DEMIRS has released Interpretive guideline - The meaning of 'person conducting a business or undertaking' (PCBU).
+This guidance material based is on a Safe Work Australia publication.
+If you require further information, please consider contacting your professional association or seek legal advice on the application of the WHS Act.

 Will new requirements be included into an updated WorkSafe Plan Workbook?

 Yes.
-DMIRS will issue updated documents in due course.
+DEMIRS will issue updated documents in due course.

 WHS and other training